phpmyadmin/phpmyadmin/doc/faq.rst

 Since release 5.0, phpMyAdmin supports only PHP 7.1 and newer.
 Since release 5.2, phpMyAdmin supports only PHP 7.2 and newer.
+Since release 6.0, phpMyAdmin supports only PHP 8.1 and newer.

 .. _faq1_32: